 There are many techniques to help with pre-wedding stress reduction.
 Here are a few tips:

 - Plan to get organized and stay organized.

 - Accept that you can’t do everything yourself.
 Ask for help when needed.

 - Be yourself and accept your own limitations.

 - Don’t set yourself up for failure by accommodating the expectations of others.
 Plan a wedding that you can handle and scale it back if needed.

 - Make a budget and stick to it.

 - Learn meditation, prayer, yoga, or use deep diaphragmatic breathing or other relaxation techniques.

 Learn from each other, as there are always other new ways to do things.
 Sometimes compromise is the answer, as there is always middle ground, and winning at all costs isn’t worth it.
-Take turns accommodating each other.
+Take turns accommodating one another.
 Work on good civil communication, even during the tougher conversations.
 Conflict is a normal part of any relationship, but it’s how we learn to deal with conflict that is important.
 Many couples don’t ever go to bed mad, but it’s just as important to learn how to disagree healthily and deal with it.
-Sometimes it’s better to sleep on it, as your prospective changes and you can come back to the issues when you’re less irritated or tired.
+Sometimes it’s better to sleep on it, so you can come back to the issues when you’re less irritated.

 Most of all, remember the time when you first fell in love.
-You are two people who fell in love as individuals and found something in each other, which made your love possible.
-Many couples focus on what’s working for them and find strength in what works well in their relationship, which isn’t always easy.
+You are two people who fell in love as individuals and found something in each other that made your love possible.
+Many couples focus on what’s working for them and find strength in what works well in their relationships, which isn’t always easy.